As an Amazon Associate we earn from qualifying purchases.

 4. Check the Gap Between the Breasts

 When your breasts touch closely, you need bras with a center gore, like plunge bras, to introduce separation and prevent a uni-boob look.
-On the other hand, bras with side boning are ideal for those with wide-set breasts to push the tissue front and center.

 It’s common to have a space between your breasts as you age.
 However, some can have a flatter ribcage, a bony projection, or an inverted sternum.
 The spacing may also reposition the breast tissue and affect how the cups rest against the chest.